Greetings, stalker. Here you can learn more about who I am and what I do.

 The problem was my losing systems never considered real physical variables that determine the winning number.
 For example, variables like speed of the wheel or ball.
 From this point on, I developed various systems that exploited roulette wheel physics.
 The concept was not new.
 It just took me 5 years to wake up to reality.

 Over time, I gradually improved my systems and technology – while running my businesses.
 Eventually, I achieved regular success playing roulette – with proper data to verify the winnings were not just luck.
 My systems weren’t perfect, but were still a viable income source.
 For a few years, I continued to do well playing at my local casino.

 But this is only part of what I do.
 I have varied interests as explained on this page.

 Success makes you a target, especially for “competitors” (technically they are).
 You can’t imagine some of the attacks against me online (and offline), and the lengths some people will go to, in attempt to harm me.
 I mean there are some profoundly sick people around.

 I wont waste much time explaining it, except to say most information published about me is twisted garbage, from people with ulterior motives.
-Learn more about the stalkers and false allegations here, although it barely explains 10% of the story.
+Learn more about the stalkers and false allegations on other pages on this site, although it barely explains 10% of the story.

 The manipulative material about me is sometimes re-published by other people, who become upset with me for whatever reason.
 These people usually include: